Floriferous/marvel-search/README.md

 MARVEL's iconic brand color is used in the header and for bookmarked heroes, and should resonate with the fans.

 Beyond that, an aesthetically clean palette with a pleasant contrast (soft-black on white and grey) was used, combined with bold hover effects to create a simple but elegant experience.

+The massive search input starts off with an `autoFocus` to quickly draw the user's attention to the simple and main functionality of the app, for an incredible UX (/joke).

 ## React component design